-What most people would read under paragraph 1904.5(b)(1), is the "work environment" means "the establishment and other locations where one or more employees are working or are present as a condition of their employment.
-The work environment includes not only physical locations but also equipment or materials used by the employee during his or her work."
+What most people would read under paragraph 1904.5(b)(1) is the "work environment" means "the establishment and other locations where one or more employees are working or are present as a condition of their employment.
+The work environment includes physical locations and equipment or materials used by the employee during his or her work."

 Work-relatedness is presumed for injuries and illnesses resulting from events or exposures occurring in the work environment.
-Mainly, there must be a causal connection between the employment and the injury or illness before the case is recordable.
-There are some exceptions.
-These exceptions help us to better understand what WOULD be recordable.
+There must be a causal connection between the employment and the injury or illness before the case is recordable.
+There are some exceptions, which help us better understand what WOULD be recordable.
 So let’s go thru the exceptions:

-Injuries or illnesses will not be considered work-related if they involve symptoms that surface at work but result solely from a non-work-related event or exposure that occurs outside the work environment.
-OSHA's recordkeeping system is intended only to capture cases that are caused by conditions or exposures arising in the work environment.
+Injuries or illnesses will not be considered work-related if they involve symptoms that surface at work but result solely from a non-work-related event or exposure outside the work environment.
+OSHA's recordkeeping system is intended only to capture cases caused by conditions or exposures arising in the work environment.
 It is not designed to capture cases that have no relationship with the work environment.

-For this exception to apply, the work environment cannot have caused, contributed to, or significantly aggravated the injury or illness.
+The work environment cannot have caused, contributed to, or significantly aggravated the injury or illness for this exception to apply.

 An example of this type of injury would be a diabetic incident that occurs while an employee is working.
 Because no event or exposure at work contributed in any way to the diabetic episode, the case is not recordable.
 This exception allows the employer to exclude cases where an employee's non-work activities are the sole cause of the injury or illness.
 The exception was included in the proposal, and OSHA received no comments opposing its adoption.

-The work environment cannot have contributed to the injury or illness in any way for this exception to apply, and participation in the wellness, fitness or recreational activities must be voluntary and not a condition of employment.
+The work environment cannot have contributed to the injury or illness for this exception to apply, and participation in the wellness, fitness, or recreational activities must be voluntary and not a condition of employment.

-This exception allows the employer to exclude cases that are related to personal matters of exercise, recreation, medical examinations or participation in blood donation programs when they are voluntary and are not being undertaken as a condition of work.
+This exception allows the employer to exclude cases related to personal matters of exercise, recreation, medical examinations, or participation in blood donation programs when they are voluntary and not undertaken as a condition of work.

 For example, if a clerical worker were injured while performing aerobics in the company gymnasium during his or her lunch hour, the case would not be work-related.
-On the other hand, if an employee who was assigned to manage the gymnasium was injured while teaching an aerobics class, the injury would be work-related because the employee was working at the time of the injury and the activity was not voluntary.
+On the other hand, if an employee assigned to manage the gymnasium were injured while teaching an aerobics class, the injury would be work-related because the employee was working at the time of the injury, and the activity was not voluntary.

-Injuries and illnesses will not be considered work-related if they are solely the result of an employee eating, drinking, or preparing food or drink for personal consumption (whether bought on the premises or brought in).
+Injuries and illnesses will not be considered work-related if they result from an employee eating, drinking, or preparing food or drink for personal consumption (whether bought on the premises or brought in).
 OSHA has gotten many letters asking for interpretations on this very topic.
 So they addressed it in this exception.

 An example of the application of this exception would be a case where the employee injured himself or herself by choking on a sandwich brought from home but eaten in the employer's establishment; such a case would not be considered work-related under this exception.